 - Education requirements: High school diploma or GED.

 - No felony convictions.

-- Certified law enforcement officer or law enforcement experience.
+- Certified law enforcement officer, corrections or other police experience.

 In the political world, money is the blood of campaigning.
-Unfortunately, that means fundraising is a necessary evil.
-Consider how you will fund raise and advertising early on.
+That means fundraising is a necessary evil.
+Consider how you will raise money and advertising early on.
 If you are running against an incumbent, you will have an idea of what monetary goals you are up against.
 You will want to match – and hopefully exceed – your opponent’s fundraising efforts.

 Writing checks used to be the golden standard for donation gathering.
 Today, online donations taken over as the preferred payment method.
 An analysis by The Campaign Finance Institute shows that the average online supporter gives less than $200 per donation – but they more likely to donate multiple times over the duration of the campaign.

 Make sure that you know and follow any local election fundraising requirements.
 At the very least, there are probably single-person contribution limits.

 Gaining the support of local organization can help tap into potential votes from its members.
 Backing can also come from personal, professional and business contacts.
 Can you tap into business groups, labor organizations or ethnic communities?